Rottweiler dog breed information and advice

 Sainsbury’s Bank Pet Insurance

-With Sainsbury's Bank Pet Insurance, you can take out a dog insurance policy for your Rottweiler from 8 weeks old.
-New policies can be taken out up to your dog’s 5th birthday.
+With Sainsbury's Bank Pet Insurance, you can take out a dog insurance policy for your Rottweiler from eight weeks old.
+New policies can be taken out up to your dog’s fifth birthday.
 Cover can be continued up to any age, just make sure you renew your policy every year without a break in cover.
-For Rottweiler’s, we’re unable to provide our £10,000 Lifetime cover.
+Due to health issues that affect Rottweilers, we’re unable to provide our £10,000 Lifetime cover.

 How to care for a Rottweiler

-Feeding, grooming, exercising and training all play a part in your dog’s health care needs.
+Feeding, grooming, exercising and training all play a part in your Rottweiler's healthcare needs.

 Feeding and nutrition

-Puppies have small stomachs and should be fed small amounts 3-4 times a day.
+Rottweiler puppies have small stomachs and should be fed small amounts 3-4 times a day.
 Reduce to once or twice a day for an adult dog.
 The daily amount to feed your dog will be on the food packaging, where you’ll also find the nutrient contents.
-Ask your vet if you are unsure of the best food for your dog.
+Ask your vet if you are unsure of the best diet for your Rottweiler.

 Grooming